 The Community Vision was developed based on a scenario-planning methodology involving extensive community involvement from February 2024 - October 2024.
 The process allowed community members to explore the future evolution of the community around the two main themes of 'Community Evolution' and 'Development Trajectory'.
-Over the course of the visioning process, the resulting vision or 'preferred future' evolved in its definition from 'an innovative and intentional future' to 'Regional Magnetism - Collaborative approaches that create decisive action - educated citizenry'.
-(For more information on how the preferred future was selected, please see the Community Vision Report at https://future-iq.com/wp-content/uploads/2024/10/Vision-Keene-Vision-Report.pdf)
+Over the course of the visioning process, the resulting vision or 'preferred future' evolved in its definition from 'an innovative and intentional future' to 'Regional Magnetism - Collaborative approaches that generate innovative change.'
+(For more information on how the preferred future was selected, please see the Community Vision Report on the project website at https://keenemasterplan.com).